-(a) Evaluation System
+(a) Evaluation, Appraisal and Performance Report System

-The Compliance Officer is currently in charge of evaluating the level of compliance of the Board of Directors and top-level management of the Corporation.
-The implementation of the Corporate Governance Scorecard allows the Company to properly evaluate compliance to the Manual.
+The Compliance Officer is in charge of evaluating the level of compliance of the Board of Directors and top-level management of the Corporation.
+Leading practices on good corporate governance serve as criteria to properly appraise the performance of the members of the Board of Directors and evaluate the Company's compliance with the Code of Corporate Governance for Public Companies and Registered Issuers.